Heptite/HTML/README.md

     * and so on...
 * `;db` in normal mode launches the default browser on the current buffer file
-* Commands are included to disable and re-enable the mappings, so it is easier to edit JavScript, PHP, etc.
+* Commands are included to disable and re-enable the mappings, so it is easier to edit JavaScript, PHP, etc.
 * The map leaders (`;` and `&`) are configurable, along with many other configuration variables
 * A menu―including a modified toolbar―is included to allow for reference to